amberflo/metering-typescript/CONTRIBUTING.md

 ### Testing with the [Samples Repo](https://github.com/amberflo/metering-typescript-sample)

-At the root of this repo, create a "link" to this repo (your development version of the package).
+At the root of *this repo*, create a "link" to this repo (your development version of the package).
 You may need `sudo`.
 ```
-npm build
+npm run build
 npm link
 ```

-At the root of the samples repo, use the development version of your library:
+At the root of the *samples repo*, use the development version of your library:
 ```
 npm install
 npm link amberflo-metering-typescript